 Denise Wallace-Spriggs, lecturer at Boston University School of Theatre, will consult on art direction.

-A demo sample of the piano parts from my new composition Aberfan:
+A demo sample of the piano parts from Aberfan:

 (Pantglas Junior School, Aberfan, Photo courtesy of AGU Blogosphere)